HandyBananaMan/GMESagaSaved/Superstonk/2021-05-26/DD/posts_markdown/GME_-_The_Mother_of_All_Short_Squeezes_MOASS_Thesis_Summarized_and_broken_d...md

    * Pension funds
    * Insurance companies

+Notable institutional Investors involved in the GME Saga so far

+* RC Ventures LLC (LONG)
+   * To Apes: Ryan "Buckle Up" Cohen, AKA GameStop Chairman, AKA Bringer of SHF Tears 🥰
+   * To SHFs and Market Manipulators: [Doom](https://youtu.be/-kWeB4IJ7sA)
+* BlackRock (Long)
+* Vanguard Group (Long)
+* Fidelity (Long) - May not have an active position on GME Specifically
+* Melvin Capital (Short)
+* Shitadel Advisors (Short)
+* Point72 (Short)

 ## 3.3 - Market Makers

-* [Market Makers](https://www.investopedia.com/terms/m/marketmaker.asp) are very different from "Investors" and are a bit harder to explain but basically are there to increase [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) in the market
+[Market Makers](https://www.investopedia.com/terms/m/marketmaker.asp) can be Hedge Funds, Brokers, or Prime Brokers, who, rather than investing and holding long or short positions, they profit by ensuring there is [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) in the market buy simultaneously submitting buy AND sell orders close to the current price (they play both sides of the market and must always have shares to buy and sell)

+* Market Makers ensure that if some another investor wants to buy or sell shares near the current price of a stock, there is a corresponding buyer/seller on the other side of the trade offering to trade (for availability essentially)
+   * They will normally offer to buy at an amount that is a bit lower (generally fractions of a percent away) than the last price a share was sold for, or sell at a price that was a bit higher than the last price a share was sold for
+      * Ex.
+Lets say current share price is $200$; A Market Maker might have a buy order for 100 shares at $199.75, and have sell orders for 100 shares at $200.25, so assuming both of those trades execute, they net $50 on those 100 shares ($0.50 \* 100 shares)
+   * Generally, Market Makers intend to remain Net Neutral on their positions, making money based on volume traded, rather than holding positions long enough for them to increase or decrease
+   * They employ [High Frequency Trading](https://www.investopedia.com/terms/h/high-frequency-trading.asp) systems (computers) and algorithms to facilitate trading
-* When you buy and sell stock those trades are often going between you and a market maker
+* When you buy and sell stock those trades are often trading between you and a market maker
 * Market makers get "special rules" that enable them to keep liquidity in the market when there is low liquidity
    * Naked shorting is one of the options Market Makers have when navigating a trade that other investors do not have

+**Notable Market Makers**

+* Shitadel Securities
+   * While part of "Shitadel" this organization is separate from the Hedge Fund (Shitadel Advisors)
+* Virtu Financial
+* Credit Suisse Securities
+* Deutsche Bank Securities
+* Goldman Sachs and Company

-## 3.4 - Prime Brokers
+## 3.4 - Prime Brokers (Broker Dealers) and Brokers

-* A [**Prime**\-**Broker**](https://www.investopedia.com/terms/p/primebrokerage.asp) is a bundled group of services that investment banks and other financial institutions offer to hedge funds and other large investment clients that need to be able to borrow securities or cash in order to engage in [netting](https://www.investopedia.com/terms/n/netting.asp) to achieve [absolute returns](https://www.investopedia.com/terms/a/absolutereturn.asp)
+A [**Prime**\-**Broker**](https://www.investopedia.com/terms/p/primebrokerage.asp) is a bundled group of services that investment banks and other financial institutions offer to hedge funds and other large investment clients that need to be able to borrow securities or cash in order to engage in [netting](https://www.investopedia.com/terms/n/netting.asp) to achieve [absolute returns](https://www.investopedia.com/terms/a/absolutereturn.asp)

 * [Broker](https://www.investopedia.com/terms/b/broker.asp) vs [Prime-Broker](https://www.investopedia.com/terms/p/primebrokerage.asp)
    * A broker is an individual or entity that facilitates the purchase or sale of securities, such as the buying or selling of stocks and bonds for an investment account.
 A prime broker is a large institution that provides a multitude of services, from cash management to securities lending to risk management for other large institutions.
-* [Market Makers](https://www.investopedia.com/terms/m/marketmaker.asp) like go through Prime Brokers
+* While Brokers often route trades through [Market Makers](https://www.investopedia.com/terms/m/marketmaker.asp), MMs also through and receive margin from Prime Brokers
    * The Prime Broker is who would Margin Call Shitadel if their short position gets too large or they bleed too much capital
+* Retail investors trade through and receive margin from Brokers (not Prime Brokers)

-# 3.5 - Clearinghouses
+# 3.5 - Clearing Houses

 [Clearinghouses](https://www.investopedia.com/terms/c/clearinghouse.asp) are intermediaries between buyers and sellers